kevin622/vpg/README.md

 This repository is for implementing VPG, Vanilla Policy Gradient.
 I referred to [CS285 class](https://rail.eecs.berkeley.edu/deeprlcourse/) of UC Berkeley, [lecture 5](https://rail.eecs.berkeley.edu/deeprlcourse/static/slides/lec-5.pdf), especially the _REINFORCE_ algorithm with utilizing _reward to go_.

+_Caution_ : This code is only works on cases when action space is discrete.
+The test is done on the [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/) environment.

 ## Algorithm

 ![스크린샷 2022-02-14 오후 9.46.00](figures/REINFORCE_algo.png)